Delaware Genealogical Society By-laws

 - Any vacancy in an elective office occurring after the annual meeting may be filled by direct appointment by the President, with consent of the Board.
 The President may fill the position(s) by drawing on the current Board and/or general membership.

-Section 4.9 - The Society's fiscal year shall begin July 1 and end June 30.
-No later than one month after the end of the fiscal year, the Treasurer and two auditors shall prepare the annual fiscal report for presentation to the President.
-After review by the President and the Board, the Treasurer shall present the report to the Membership at the September meeting.
+SECTION 4.9 – The Society’s fiscal year shall begin July 1 and end June 30.
+No later than two months after the end of the fiscal year, the Treasurer and Finance and Audit Committee shall prepare the audited annual fiscal report for presentation to the President.
+After review by the President and the Board at its September Board of Governors meeting, the Treasurer shall present the report to the Membership at the October meeting.
 Additionally the Treasurer, with the President, will prepare and present a proposed budget for the coming fiscal year, which shall include any proposed projects and cost projections.

 Article V: Committees